JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 It doesn't run in the user's browser!

-* **Redux, Dexie, and local storage are frontend technologies.** 🌐 They all run directly in the user's browser and manage data on the client side.
+* **Redux, Dexie, and local storage are front-end technologies.** 🌐 They all run directly in the user's browser and manage data on the client side.

 * **FastAPI provides the data, and the others manage it.** A typical workflow would look like this:
     1. A user visits a web page.
-    2. The frontend (built with a framework like React) makes a request to the **FastAPI** backend to get some data.
+    2. The front-end (built with a framework like React) makes a request to the **FastAPI** backend to get some data.
-    3. FastAPI receives the request, queries its database, and sends the data back to the frontend.
+    3. FastAPI receives the request, queries its database, and sends the data back to the front-end.
-    4. The frontend receives the data.
+    4. The front-end receives the data.
 It might then:
         * Store the data in **Redux** to manage the application's current state and update the UI.
         * Store a persistent copy of the data in a **Dexie** database to allow the user to view it offline.
         * Store a small piece of user-specific data, like a user ID or a preference, in **local storage**.